SocketMobile/warrantychecker-ios/README.md

 # WarrantyChecker for iOS
-This simple iOS app is a sample code for checking a scanner Warranty and register it if the scanner is not already registered.
+This simple iOS app is a sample code for checking a scanner Warranty and for registering it if the scanner is not already registered.
 The registration requires the scanner Bluetooth address that is retrieved using ScanAPI SDK.